 This is a unique situation necessitated by the lack of hyphen, space or the Zero Width Non-joiner character in the permissible set of characters in the Root zone repertoire.
 Otherwise, V is never required to be allowed to follow an H. Permitting this may create a perceptive similarity among two labels (with and without H) for majority of the linguistic community, hence this is explicitly prohibited by the NBGP.

-In future if required, depending on the prevailing requirements by the community, the future NBGP may consider revisiting this rule.
+If required in future, depending on the prevailing requirements by the community, the NBGP may consider revisiting this rule.

 Contributors